 I want nothing more than to play a role in helping mold, shape, and educate the future citizens of our great state.

-- train them to be rigorous, culturally responsive classroom teachers
+- Train, develop, and support Fellows as rigorous, data-literate, and culturally responsive classroom teachers

 I always considered myself a very compassionate, patient, and loving person.
 And then going into this and figuring out I have a lot to learn in all of those areas; I can’t tell you how much I’ve grown as a person because of my experience in the Delta.

 My relationship with my teacher is like a coach would be for their team: she pushes me forward so that I can always do my very best.

 Student of an ATC Fellow

 I feel so proud to be a member of ATC!
 I can see that the changes happening in our organization are positive changes that are helping ATC grow in its effectiveness in helping Fellows be more effective teachers for our students.
 Our staff have really shown great vision in planning PD to be as helpful as possible.

 This community is EVERYTHING!
 The love and support I’ve received here make me feel like I can face any challenge the fall may have and be able to successfully overcome them with the help of my ATC Family!